Finding 7 — Institutional structure and district competitiveness

 Nine states adopted independent or advisory commissions during the 2000-2024 analytical window.[8]
 These provide the closest natural-experiment identification available in the state-year panel.

 These nine events (Arizona 2002, California 2012, Michigan/Ohio/Utah/Colorado 2022, New York 2022, Virginia 2022, New Mexico 2022) each provide a within-state pre/post test of the institutional-change → turnout hypothesis.
-A formal difference-in-differences analysis with matched comparison states is the natural next step for this finding and is a candidate for Sprint 5.
+A formal difference-in-differences analysis with matched comparison states is the natural next step for this finding.

 What this page establishes

 - Causal identification is pending.
-The within-state pre/post design on the nine commission-adoption events is scoped for Sprint 5 and will sharpen these findings.
+The within-state pre/post design on the nine commission-adoption events is a planned extension that will sharpen these findings.
 Current claims are descriptive.

 Limits and disclosures

 - State-level only.
-CPS does not reliably identify respondent congressional district; district-level individual-voter analyses require voter-file data which is out of v1 budget.
+The Current Population Survey (CPS) does not reliably identify respondent congressional district; district-level individual-voter analyses require voter-file data which is out of v1 budget.

 - Nonpartisan framing.
 All claims above are equally valid regardless of which party is advantaged or disadvantaged by any specific map.
 The empirical finding is about turnout, not outcomes.